rust-lang/rust/src/doc/guide.md

 about this difference.
 Just know that sometimes, you'll see a `!`, and that means that you're calling a macro instead of a normal function.

 Next, `"Hello, world"` is a **string**.
-Strings are a surprisingly complicated topic in a systems programming language, and this is a **staticly allocated** string.
+Strings are a surprisingly complicated topic in a systems programming language, and this is a **statically allocated** string.
 We will talk more about different kinds of allocation later.
 We pass this string as an argument to `println!`, which prints the string to the screen.
 Easy enough!

 Finally, the line ends with a semicolon (`;`).
 Rust is an **expression oriented** language, which means that most things are expressions.
 The `;` is